 When I am not in the midst of nature, I am often involved in one of the following activities: writing, reading, walking, singing, hanging out with animals or human friends (and we also are nature!), creating art, taking photographs, or doing dreamwork.
 These are things that fill my spirit.
 When I am living my purpose, I am also teaching, speaking, caring for others, doing healing work, and participating in ceremony.
 All of these things bring me joy.

 Do you need to know credentials?
 I have a BA in Sociology, a MLA in Creation Spirituality and I am an ordained interfaith clergyperson.
 I have worked within the field of health and healing for more than 25 years — as a massage therapist, in the patient safety department of a large urban hospital, with two different hospices, as a private duty caregiver with oodles of clients as well as my own parents, and working to heal myself from breast cancer.

 I am on a perpetual path of spiritual learning.
-I’ve studied many of the world’s faith traditions — through a ministry school, in grad school, with teachers in Pennsylvania, Maryland, California, Hawaii, and Colorado, and via lots of ceremony, singing, and praying.
+I’ve studied many of the world’s faith traditions — through a ministry school, in grad school, with teachers in Pennsylvania, Maryland, California, Hawaii, and Colorado, and via lots of ceremony, singing, and prayer.
 I believe many paths lead to God, and my spirit responds to most of them.
 In addition to the more traditional “religions,” I also embrace more indigenous paths from all parts of the planet.
 Plus, in northern California I had the blessing of connecting with four radiant South American nuns who follow a Christic and Marian path, as well as a teacher and dear friend who works with Afro-Brazilian traditions.
 All of this work deeply feeds my soul.